 Undergraduate Programs for Animal Studies: Program Overviews

 Learn about associate's and bachelor's degree programs relating to animal studies.
 Get details about coursework, continuing education options and prerequisites.
-Find out what careers could be pursued once a degree in this field has been earned.
+Find out what careers are available after graduation.

 Undergraduate degree programs most closely related to animal studies are those offered as animal science programs.
 Animal science is the study of both companion animals and animals that provide or are used for food.
-In many cases, undergraduate programs in animal science satisfy pre-veterinary requirements for those seeking to pursue careers as veterinarians.
+In many cases, undergraduate programs in animal science satisfy pre-veterinary requirements for those seeking admission to veterinary school.
 Degrees in animal science can open doors to careers in animal production, research, care and processing.

-Studies offered in these programs address animal diseases, animal nutrition, veterinary terminology, veterinary technology and animal management.
+Courses offered in these programs address animal diseases, animal nutrition, veterinary technology and animal management.
 Courses in chemistry, biology and microbiology are also taken.
 Programs could combine instruction with hands-on learning experiences.
 Those interested in pursuing a career in research or academics or who wish to become veterinarians would need to continue their studies beyond the undergraduate level.

 Associate's Degree in Animal Science

 While a 4-year degree is offered by a larger number of colleges and universities, some schools have 2-year degree programs in animal science.
 Many of these programs are intended for those seeking to become veterinarian technicians or are looking to gain entry-level positions in the animal or farming industry.
 Admission to an associate's degree program in animal science typically requires a high school diploma or equivalent.

 The curriculum of an Associate of Applied Science in Animal Science degree program will consist mainly of introductory courses plus some general education requirement courses.
 Some of the coursework related to animal studies includes the following:

 - Veterinary medical terminology

 - Animal anatomy and physiology